SEMO-GABD/SEMO-GABD.github.io/README.md

-# BI 485 / BI 685

-## Graphical Analysis of Biological Data

-This is the course outline and schedule for the 2018-2019 Winter Intersession course Graphical Analysis of Biological Data.
+This is the course outline and schedule for the 2018-2019 Winter Intersession course Graphical Analysis of Biological Data (BI 486 / 685).

 The official syllabus is on the [course Moodle page.](https://learning.semo.edu)

 This course is based on the content of the [original](http://stat545.com) and [current](http://stat545.com/Classroom/) versions of Stat545A offered at the University of British Columbia.
 This course includes considerable material developed in full or in part by [Dr. Jenny Bryan](https://github.com/jennybc).
 I am grateful to her and all of the other people who developed the original content.
 I have modified it as necessary to suit the needs of this course.

-1. find information about the course, and
-2. navigate the course.

 ## Quick Navigation